OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 }
 ```

+*Version 1.0.0+*

 # `/users`

 ## `/users/{userId}`

-`/users` provides details of another user's identity, such as, real name, email
+`/users` provide details of another user's identity, such as, real name, email
 address, avatar, etc assuming that user is *known* to the end user.
 Another user
 becomes *known* when it is: